lundmj/startup/README.md

 NOTES FOR STARTUP
 HTML and CSS:
 Messing around with CSS helps you to learn a lot about how it goes together.
 I am by no means a pro at it yet, but I was able to figure out how to make my application work well, mostly within a mobile phone's dimensions.
 Currently it uses some crappy dice png files, but once I learn how to implement my dice rolling into the project, I will make these fit into the site better.
 They are currently more of a placeholder for that feature.
+JAVASCRIPT:
+Lots of stuff in JavaScript was new to me because it was hard to understand right away from class and homework.
+I tried to better understand things like eventListeners, etc.